15 University Graduate CV Examples [& Templates]

 Why this CV works

-• Opting for a one-column layout for your criminal justice university graduate CV is a solid start, but let’s take it a step further.
-Why not showcase your practical experience with relevant software, whether it’s case management tools, data entry platforms, or anything in between, to demonstrate you’re ready to get started straight away?
+• Choosing a one-column layout for your criminal justice university graduate CV is a solid start, but let’s take it a step further.
+Why not showcase your practical experience with relevant software, whether it’s case management tools, data entry platforms, or anything in between, to prove you’re ready to hit the ground running?

 Accounting University Graduate CV